Accretion, Primordial Black Holes and Standard Cosmology: Abstract

 \section{Abstract}

 Primordial Black Holes evaporate due to Hawking radiation.
-We find that the evaporation time of primordial black holes increase when accretion of radiation is included.
-Thus depending on accretion efficiency more and more number of primordial black holes are existing today, which strengthens the idea that the primordial black holes are the proper candidate for dark matter.
+We find that the evaporation times of primordial black holes increase when accretion of radiation is included.
+Thus, depending on accretion efficiency, more and more number of primordial black holes are existing today, which strengthens the conjecture that the primordial black holes are the proper candidate for dark matter.

 PACS numbers : 98.80.-k, 97.60.Lf